Sode tsurikomi goshi: Technique Description

 Sode Tsuri Komi Goshi is a hip throw used in Judo.
 It is performed by taking a grip on both opponents sleeves, holding one high above the head—the right one when done right-handed—turning in to face the same direction as the opponent, and pulling them over the hips.
+The throw can also be performed when the judoka takes a normal right handed grip, (one hand on the sleeve and one on the lapelle) the judoka then turns into the arm holding the lapelle and positions the ukes armpit on his/her/their shoulder and bends their knees, lifting the uke up into the air and onto their back, the judoka then keeps 'pushing' the sleeve and pulling the lapelle this causes the uke to go over the hip and land on their back on the mat.